aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 also part of a pod spec, it can be used to specify container level resources too.

-2. The second approach requires specifying partial json path selectors in which selectors are relative to the container spec.
+2. The second approach requires specifying partial json path selectors which are relative to the container spec.
 This approach helps in retrieving a container specific resource limits and requests, and at the same time, it is simpler to specify than full json path selectors.